exAClior/PebbleGame.jl/docs/src/theory.md

 most once.

 The original proof in [^1] consists of an explicit reduction from 3-SAT problem to pebbling game.
-We will give a more hand waving proof using that fact that
-$k$-color problem is NP-Complete when $k > 2$.
+The $3$-SAT problem is defined with $m$ clauses and $n$ variables.

+Triangle nodes first, then initial node, then

+You will need

 Furthermore, any $DAG$ that can be pebbled with 2 pebbles is very boring, we conclude that unbounded in-degree version of one-shot standard pebble game is